 Decision support is a way to help VTS personnel make decisions in routine or non-routine situations.
 It is especially useful for VTS personnel facing decisions about developing situations or emergency situations.

 Decision Support Tools (DST) are used in VTS centres to enhance situation awareness by assisting VTS personnel.
 These tools can assist VTS personnel decision making activities at operational, tactical and strategic levels.

+Operational Level

+The operational level corresponds to the real-time decision making by the VTS personnel on warnings and alarms.
+This level can support the execution of day to day tasks.

+Tactical Level

+The tactical level corresponds to the near real-time decision making by the VTS personnel.
+This level can support the short-range planning process with oversight of the delivery of operations and actions on cautions.

+Strategic Level

+The strategic level corresponds to decisions which have a long-term impact for the VTS personnel.
+This level can support the preparation of VTS personnel to ensure the adequacy of VTS procedures and permission to enter the VTS area.

 Objective

 The aim of this document is to give guidance on the use of decision support tools for VTS personnel when considering decisions on evolving or emergency situations in a harmonised way.